MCDReforged/MCDReforged/docs/source/plugin_dev/dev_tips.rst

 You can either store them inside the ``config`` folder directly or a inner folder inside the ``config`` folder like ``config/my_plugin/``, so the user data can be dedicated for the MCDR instance that loads your plugin

-:meth:`~mcdreforged.plugin.si.server_interface.PluginServerInterface.get_data_folder` method is a nice method for lazyman
+:meth:`~mcdreforged.plugin.si.plugin_server_interface.PluginServerInterface.get_data_folder` method is a nice method for lazyman

 For logging files, store them inside ``logs/`` folder is a good idea